Erebes666/supermarket-simulator-profit-tracker/README.md

 ## 🔍 Product detail modal

-Click any product to open its detail view:
+Click any product in the "Products tab" to open its detail view:
 - Current profit stats (online and pickup, per item and per box)
 - Profit evolution chart if you've logged multiple price updates
 - Log a price update by entering the current Market sell price and Online buy price